SnowyMouse/chimera/README.md

 Chimera fixes a bug where, if the GPU is an NVIDIA graphics card, it uses alpha blended camo instead of the liquid camo shader.

+#### Map downloading
+Chimera will automatically attempt to download maps off of the [HAC2 Map repo](http://maps.halonet.net/maplist.php) upon joining a server that is playing a map you don't have.
+These maps are stored under `chimera/maps` in your Halo profiles folder.

 ### Ini features
 Chimera has a very customizable chimera.ini text file that you can use to further tweak your game.